 Mind Foundry’s AI and Machine Learning platform will build the systems of intelligence that allow organisations to create new opportunities, optimise complex decisions and generate better outcomes.
 The platform allows organisations to leverage their existing investment in technology, future-proofing their business models with state-of-the-art operational machine learning helping them help them t

-Zegami has developed software that transforms visual data into information by combining media, data and AI.
-Its products allow users to view very large collections of images and associated metadata in a single view and to search, sort, filter and group them in real time.
-This enables customers to make better, faster and more accurate
+Zegami has developed software that provides the capability to manage and sort collections of images and data visually.
+It allows users to view very large collections of images and associated metadata in a single view and to search, sort, filter and group them in real time.

 Silicon Microgravity is developing the world’s smallest high performance MEMS-based microgravity sensor with a projected resolution of approximately one billionth of the Earth’s gravity.
 This technology has applications in fields as diverse as Carbon Capture and Storage, the oil and gas industry, ground water management, civil and mining engineering and the defence and space industries.